Thursday (band): A City by the Light Divided and Envy split release (2006–2008)

 At their 2007 New Year's Eve show at the Starland Ballroom, the band announced that they will be writing and recording new material in 2008.
-During a private show they performed on May 3, 2007 in New York City, long-time friend and artist manager, David "Rev" Ciancio proposed to his fiancée on stage.
+During a private show they performed on May 3, 2007, in New York City, long-time friend and artist manager, David "Rev" Ciancio proposed to his fiancée on stage.
 Thursday also held a performance on May 5 at The Bamboozle under the fake name Bearfort.
 Thursday cancelled all tour plans until their fall tour with Circle Takes the Square and Portugal.
 The Man in support of Kill the House Lights, a DVD/CD compilation album and live album. featuring demos, unreleased songs, footage of live performances, and a documentary about the band.
-The album was released on October 30, 2007 by their former label Victory Records.
+The album was released on October 30, 2007, by their former label Victory Records.

 Thursday announced on April 2, 2008, via a MySpace bulletin and their official website, a new split album with Japanese post-hardcore band Envy.
 The band debuted a song from the album live during their show in Poughkeepsie on April 24, 2008, and the album, Thursday / Envy, was released on Temporary Residence Limited on November 4, 2008.

 Common Existence (2009–2010)

-The band announced on September 30, 2008 that they had signed with Epitaph Records, regarding their new label the band stated: "It's a great feeling to have a label encourage you to be more socially conscious and politically active."
-Thursday released their fifth full-length album,Common Existence, on February 17, 2009 on Epitaph Records.
+The band announced on September 30, 2008, that they had signed with Epitaph Records, regarding their new label the band stated: "It's a great feeling to have a label encourage you to be more socially conscious and politically active."
+Thursday released their fifth full-length album,Common Existence, on February 17, 2009, on Epitaph Records.
 In a March 2009 interview, Rickly explained the album's title refers to humanity's shared experience, and that many of the songs were influenced by the words of his favorite poets and authors: "Almost every song on the record is connected to a different writer.
 The first song, "Resuscitation of a Dead Man" is influenced by Denis Johnson's Resuscitation of a Hanged Man.
 Another song is based on a book [ Martin Amis'] Time's Arrow.
 The whole record also has a lot of themes from Roberto Bolano, a poet who wrote The Savage Detectives and a few other things.
 The song "Circuits of Fever" is very influenced by [writer] David Foster Wallace."
 Cormac McCarthy has also influenced Rickly.

 Thursday headlined the 2009 Taste of Chaos Tour with support from Bring Me the Horizon, Four Year Strong, Pierce The Veil, Cancer Bats and a local act.
 The band was not well received on this tour, as the majority of the audience members showed up at tour dates mainly for opening act Bring Me the Horizon, with guitarist Tom Keeley approximating about 90% of the audience would leave before their set, and described the tour as an "awful experience."
+Rickly said the tour was "stupid" and found it difficult to share a stage with Bring Me the Horizon, who would call the crowd "faggots" during their sets.